 Program on Science, Technology and Society at Harvard|

-Pru Hobson-West is a Wellcome Trust postdoctoral fellow in Biomedical Ethics.
-She is based at the University of Nottingham and is currently a visiting fellow in the Harvard STS Program.
+Pru Hobson-West is Associate Professor (Senior Lecturer) in Welfare, Ethics and Society at the University of Nottingham.
+She was a visiting research fellow at the Harvard STS Program in 2006.
 Pru holds an MA (hons.) from the University of Edinburgh.
 Her PhD investigated organised parental resistance to childhood vaccination policy in the UK.
 The thesis argues that risk is an insufficient framework for understanding vaccination attitudes, and that issues of trust and images of science and technology are more important.

 The Wellcome Trust postdoctoral fellowship (2006-2009) supports a project on the use of animals in scientific research.
 Pru is interested in how those engaged in and those campaigning against animal research appeal to ‘ethical’ arguments and draw boundaries between ethical and scientific claims.
 Overall, her research interests are in the relationship between science and social movements.